šŸ“š Goodbye BookWyrm, Hello Bookmory

 Back to Obsidian?

 I initially thought about restarting my old book collection on Obsidian.
 Before trying out BookWyrm, I used to track my books using the Book Search plugin.
-That let me pull data from a bunch of proprietary APIs including Google Books, which was very nice because it meant I could search for books in both English and Japanese, and unless it was something self-published, I could almost definitely find it.
+That let me pull data from a bunch of proprietary APIs including Google Books, which was very nice because it meant I could search for books in both English and Japanese, and unless it was something super niche and self-published, I could be reasonably sure to find it.

 Book entry for Clarkesworld Magazine Issue 176 in Obsidian

-It was pretty barebones but it worked.
-It was simple to spin up new book entries and start taking notes in them.
-I could also import my notes from my Kindle and dump them in together, making it very easy to find all of my thoughts on any particular book.
+My Obsidian database was pretty barebones but it worked.
+It was simple to add new book entries and start taking notes in them.
+I could also import my notes from my Kindle and dump them in here too, making it very easy to find all of my thoughts on any particular book.

 My library page in Obsidian showing some books I was currently reading at the time